viclai/Yakyu_VR/README.md

 [*MLB Power Pros*](https://en.wikipedia.org/wiki/MLB_Power_Pros),
 do not give gamers the option of playing from the vantage point of a particular player, and only features gameplay from a third-person perspective.

-## Development

-The current graphics animation only displays a simulation of batting practice.
-Continued development will focus on areas including a more robust collision detection and response system, smoother motions abiding by physical laws, and simulating an entire baseball game with the other position players included.
-Most of the design will be modeled after that of Power Pros.

 ## Installation